AFLplusplus/AFLplusplus/docs/parallel_fuzzing.md

 You can use screen, nohup, tmux, or something equivalent to run remote instances of afl-fuzz.
 If you redirect the program's output to a file, it will automatically switch from a fancy UI to more limited status reports.
-There is also basic machine-readable information always written to the fuzzer_stats file in the output directory.
+There is also basic machine-readable information which is always written to the fuzzer_stats file in the output directory.
 Locally, that information can be interpreted with afl-whatsup.

 In principle, you can use the status screen of the main (-M) instance to monitor the overall fuzzing progress and decide when to stop.
 In this